-The sweet and salty in this chicken teriyaki recipe are perfectly balanced and the marinade makes the chicken so tender and delicious.
+The sweet and salty in this teriyaki chicken recipe is perfectly balanced and the marinade makes the chicken so tender and delicious.
 The flavors all blend together so well, the ginger and garlic add such depth.
-This recipe calls for chicken breasts, but use any pieces you want – thigh meat would be great.
+This recipe calls for chicken breasts, but use any pieces you want - thigh meat would be great.
 For summertime fun you can also marinate this and cook it on the grill.

 - ½ cup sugar

 - ½ cup mirin